Scientific Name: Cryptoprocta ferox

 A Star is Emerging

 The fossa has one of the most unusual mating rituals known in the animal kingdom.
 Fossas are solitary creatures except for the mating season (which runs from September until October).
 A single, dominant female will climb high up onto a tree branch and utter a spray of both verbal utterances and liquid pheromones, announcing her intentions to all of the males who have gathered below.
-The gnarliest male will win the rights to first courtship and will mate with the female for something approaching 2 hours at a time.
+The gnarliest male will win the rights to first courtship and will mate with the female for over an hour.
 Then, the second-most capable male will climb the tree, and she will mate with him as well (from an evolutionary viewpoint, this mating strategy ensures that the female will acquire the most-fit DNA from the male population).
 After the first female has disembarked from the tree, a second female will duplicate her routine, until every fossa in the area has had a chance to mate.